 There are three methods of getting debt help – online, over the phone and face to face.
 We tend to focus on providing the first two, but in certain circumstances we also provide face to face debt advice.

-We offer online debt help through our online counselling service Debt Remedy.
+We offer online debt help through our online debt help service Debt Remedy.
 The advantages of the service are that it’s completely anonymous, is available 24/7, and provides you with the same advice as you’d receive on the phone but without having to talk through your problems.

 Debt Remedy takes around 20 minutes to complete, and at the end of the session you’ll have a recommended solution to your debt problem, tailored advice, a personal budget showing your income and outgoings, and details on your next steps.

 Of course, some people feel that computers are a bit impersonal and prefer to talk through their problems with someone.
-We have dedicated Helpline and Counselling teams that speak with 100s of people each day between 8am and 8pm Monday to Friday (9am to 3pm Saturday).
-We aim to counsel all callers as quickly as possible, usually straightaway.
+We have dedicated Helpline and Debt Advice teams that speak with 100s of people each day between 8am and 8pm Monday to Friday (8am to 4pm Saturday).
+We aim to advise all callers as quickly as possible, usually straightaway.

 Whichever route you choose, we provide expert debt advice that’s tailored to your individual circumstances and that doesn’t cost you a penny.